UPES B.Tech Admissions 2026

 This Story also Contains

-The National Testing Agency will release the JEE Mains 2026 reduced syllabus on the official website.
-Candidates can check the deleted syllabus of JEE Mains 2026 online.
-Students can check previous year deleted syllabus of JEE Mains 2025 below.
+The National Testing Agency published the JEE Mains 2026 syllabus on the official website.
+This year no topics have been deleted in the JEE Main 2026 syllabus.
+However, students can check the previous year's deleted syllabus of the JEE Mains exam below.

 The list of the JEE Mains deleted syllabus 2025 for physics is provided here.

-This year no changes were made in the Math syllabus of JEE Main 2025.
-Last year a few topics from the units such as Complex Numbers and Quadratic Equations, Complex Numbers and Quadratic Equations, Co-Ordinate Geometry, Mathematical Reasoning, Three Dimensional Geometry, etc, were deleted from the JEE Maths syllabus.
+This year no changes were made in the Math syllabus of JEE Main 2026.
+In previous years a few topics from the units such as Complex Numbers and Quadratic Equations, Complex Numbers and Quadratic Equations, Co-Ordinate Geometry, Mathematical Reasoning, Three Dimensional Geometry, etc, were deleted from the JEE Maths syllabus.
 The detailed list of deleted topics from the Maths syllabus is mentioned on this page.

 Check more: JEE mock test | JEE Mains preparation tips